moby/moby/docs/sources/userguide/dockervolumes.md

 Let's create a new named container with a volume to share.
-While this container doesn't run an application, it reuses the `training/postgres` image so that all containers are using layers in common, saveing disk space.
+While this container doesn't run an application, it reuses the `training/postgres` image so that all containers are using layers in common, saving disk space.

     $ sudo docker create -v /dbdata --name dbdata training/postgres